Asmatzaile/Soundpot/README.md

 ### Adding sounds

-To add 'primordial sounds' to the application, put them inside the `library` folder.
+To add 'primordial sounds' to the application, put them inside the `backend/library` folder.

 ### Running